A Tuned Out Nation Creates a Cultural Crisis

 Roseanne shows the silent majority of middle/working class life.
 Many middle class voters stay true to their blue roots and others, disillusioned by liberal handouts (and yes, some by racism), went for the guy promising tax cuts.
 The middle class is not a monolith and no one party is full of perfect solutions.

 When we fail to be critical of both sides, even if we identify strongly with one, we put ourselves in a dangerous predicament.
-Blind following creates horrific human tragedy like the Holocaust, The Armenian Genocide, and The Great Purge.
+Blind following creates horrors, like the Holocaust, The Armenian Genocide, and The Great Purge.
 Stay woke, not just in a superficial sense.
 As my old high school American History teacher would say, “question authority, just not mine.”
 Access to educational material is at an all-time high, yet many Americans are choosing to turn off the critical thinking component of their brain in favor of becoming tribal puppets.
 It’s a goddamn epidemic.

 Middle America is usually too busy working, living, distracting itself from its inevitable demise, to get hyper involved in politics, involvement that’s a right endowed to people with free time and wealth.
 Roseanne shows how Middle America shoulders all the blame for our current political climate and how the middle and lower classes are also the individuals who feel the brunt of changing policy.

 In episode one we immediately get a joke about how the Conner family insurance doesn’t cover all their medication.
 The middle class answer?
 Make do and approach the situation with humor.
 Roseanne and Dan dole and bargain their statins and pain meds like kids trading Halloween candy.
 Their daughter, Darlene, jumps in to make a quip about Peeps not helping Roseanne’s blood sugar levels, an ode to Generation X’s and Millennial’s focus on natural health.
-Contrary to snide baby boomer comments, the health movement is a rational response to a future where affordable healthcare seems illusive.
+Contrary to snide baby boomer comments, the health movement is a rational response to a future where affordable healthcare seems elusive.

 This cannabis-smoking, craft beer loving millennial would rather chug a beer with Dan Conner in the garage than grab a microbrew in Brooklyn with Lena Dunham because someone’s political affiliation does not equate to their character or intellect.
 Can we stop letting the polarizing idiots of each side drive societal discourse?
 Their rhetoric is tearing our country apart and I’m not on-board with a civil war.